Carsten A. HOLZ

 Tierney’s very personal

-observations on the academic climate in Hong Kong today (9 December 2022),
+departing observations on the academic climate in Hong Kong today (9

 also raising the question of at what point, by staying in Hong Kong academia,